So many teeth, so little time. Sure, a hygienist cleans them – but there’s so much more. Play a vital role in patient health.

 • View the admission requirements for application deadlines, materials, and requirements

-• The application re-opened on September 15, 2023.
-The current trend is 3 years between acceptance into pre-program status and the start of core classes.
-It is unknown what the estimated wait time will be for Fall 2024 and forward.
+• There is currently 3 years between acceptance into pre-program and the start of core classes.
 The estimated time to enter the core program is subject to change based on the variable number of students ready to petition each semester.

 • Learn more about the Madison College experience and get help with the admissions process